Arturo Merino

 Jean CardinalHung P. Hoang, Arturo Merino, and Torsten Mütze

 In Proc.
-34th ACM-SIAM Symposium on Discrete Algorithms, 2023
+34th SIAM Symposium on Discrete Algorithms, 2023

 4. The Hamilton Compression of Highly Symmetric Graphs